 Not a blade of grass goes to waste in Transylvania.

-An incline hard enough to walk up, let alone harvest a crop off its undulating slope, no level of investment could justify a mechanised machine to work this meadow.
-For generations, men cut and women turn flower-rich hay through long summers; hot sun soon drives moisture from mown grass, men to the ‘pub’ and bush-crickets to greener cover nearby.
-Hay ricks will be heaped later, mounded over birch frames for consumption later in the year by livestock kept penned close to the farmer.
-Some chickens, pigs and cows are kept indoors all year round – partly for convenience, to keep safe from predators/dogs and save the land from being ‘poached’ (damaged by trampling livestock).
+Hay ricks will be heaped later, mounded over birch frames for fodder later in the year by livestock kept penned close to the farmer.
+Some chickens, pigs and cows are kept indoors all year round – partly for convenience, to keep safe from predators/dogs and also to save the land from being ‘poached’ (damaged by trampling livestock).

 It’s a question of which value you value the most.